Tax Reform Provisions that Affect Retirement Plans, Tax Exempt Organizations and Governments

 The IRS will provide estimated penalty relief to tax-exempt organizations that offer qualified transportation fringe benefits in 2018 and were not required to file a Form 990-T last filing season.
 Additionally, some tax-exempt organizations will not exceed the $1,000 threshold for filing a Form 990-T to pay the unrelated business income tax.

-The IRS issued proposed regulations (comment period open until December 7, 2018) that specify the form of return and due date of this tax.
+The IRS issued final regulations on April 9, 2019 that specify the form of return and due date of this tax.

 Generally, the law imposes a new 21% excise tax on excess remuneration (over $1 million per year) to the five highest paid employees of an exempt organization.
-The IRS issued proposed regulations (comment period open until December 7, 2018) that specify the form of return and due date of this tax.
+The IRS issued final regulations on April 9, 2019 that specify the form of return and due date of this tax.

 The law repealed the exclusion from gross income for interest on bonds issued to advance refund another bond.
 The repeal applies to advance refunding bonds issued after December 31, 2017.
 A bond is classified as an advance refunding if it is issued more than 90 days before the redemption of the refunded bonds.